vanilla-friendly-datapacks/wood-cutting/README.md

 ## FAQ

+## Uninstallation

+To uninstall the datapack, run the `zerotask:REPLACE/uninstall` function and remove the datapack from your world save.
+Afterwards, run `reload`.

 ## License

 The data pack is licensed under the GPLv3.
 For more information, take a look at the license file within this repository.